mmsaeed509/macos-dots/README.md

 - `autoremove` → `brew autoremove`

+## Configuration Files

+### apps.yaml

+The `apps.yaml` file controls which applications are installed.
+It supports:

+- **Multiple installation types**: cask, brew, extensions, special
+- **Skip functionality**: Set `skip: true` to skip any package
+- **Package mapping**: Use different package names than display names
+- **Structured organization**: Clear separation of GUI apps, CLI tools, etc.

+### Command Line Options

+- `--install-apps <file>`: Install applications from specified YAML file
+- `--help`: Show usage information

 ## Notes

-- The script will backup your existing `.zshrc` before overwriting it (saved as `~/.zshrc.backup.YYYYMMDD_HHMMSS`)
+- **Backup**: The script will backup your existing `.zshrc` before overwriting it (saved as `~/.zshrc.backup.YYYYMMDD_HHMMSS`)
-- If applications are already installed, the script will skip them
+- **Duplicate detection**: If applications are already installed, the script will skip them
-- Some applications (like Kiro) may not be available in Homebrew and may need manual installation
+- **Manual installation**: Some applications (like Kiro) may not be available in Homebrew and are marked with `skip: true` by default
-- If the font does not change, you must change it manually.
+- **Font changes**: If the font does not change after installation, you must change it manually in your terminal settings
+- **Selective installation**: Applications are only installed when using the `--install-apps` flag
+- **Python dependency**: The YAML parser uses Python3 with PyYAML when available, falls back to AWK parsing
+- **Modular design**: Each component can be run independently or skipped as needed